 Nonsegmental vitiligo has an unpredictable course, and treatment is often challenging.
 However, multiple therapies, including topical agents, light therapies, and autologous grafting procedures, have demonstrated efficacy for repigmentation of vitiligo .
 The response to treatments is generally slow and may be highly variable among patients and among different body areas in the same patient.
 The best outcomes are often achieved in darker skin types (Fitzpatrick IV to VI), although satisfactory results are often seen also in lighter skin types (Fitzpatrick II, III).
 Facial and truncal lesions respond well to treatment, while acral areas are extremely difficult to treat.

 APPROACH — Our approach to the management of patients with vitiligo is generally consistent with published guidelines [11,12].
 Topical, systemic, and light-based therapies are available for the stabilization and repigmentation of vitiligo (table 1) [13-17].
 Treatment modalities are chosen in the individual patient on the basis of the disease severity, patient preference (including cost and accessibility), and response evaluation.
-Despite treatment, however, vitiligo has a highly unpredictable course, and the long-term persistence of repigmentation cannot be predicted.
+Combination therapies, such as phototherapy plus topical or oral corticosteroids, are usually more effective than single therapies .
+Despite treatment, however, vitiligo has a highly unpredictable course, and the long-term persistence of repigmentation cannot be predicted .